brson/contract-game/doc/notes.md

 We have found that the testing process we are stuck in is extremely onerous, so much so that after a few rounds we get discouraged and walk away for a while.
+And when we think about coming back to the project, the knowledge that the test cycle is going to be so tedius often makes us procrastinate and do something else instead.

 Here's more or less the steps we need to take for every change: